fhamborg/newstsc/README.md

 pip install pytorch-transformers
 ```

+If you want to train your own models, that's it!
+Still, see below for optional things to setup that may improve the performance.
+If you want to perform target-dependent sentiment classification on your own data, see `Use our model` (or, of course, train your own).

+## Use our model
 If you just want to classify sentiment in sentences and do not want to train your own model: we provide the model that performed best in our evaluation.
 You can download the model that performed best during our evaluation.
 Download it [here](https://github.com/fhamborg/cope-tsa/releases/download/news_v1.0/lcf_bert_newstsc_val_recall_avg_0.5954_epoch3.zip), extract it, and place the folder `lcf_bert_newstsc_val_recall_avg_0.5954_epoch3` into `pretrained_models/state_dicts/`.

 Terminal friends may instead use (when in the project's root directory):
 ```